Dave Lee (DJ): Career

 Lee's first brush with the higher echelons of the top 40 came in 1999 when TV series Ibiza Uncovered used a portion of Z Factor's "Gotta Keep Pushin'" as its theme.
 Lee reworked the song, with Taka Boom on vocals, and re-released it as "Must Be the Music" (as Joey Negro).
 The song eventually peaked at number 8.
-(The duo had one further hit in 2006 with "Make a Move on Me"; UK #11.)

 The following year in 2000, Lee scored an unlikely hit with an underground smash called "American Booty", sampling two Thomas Newman pieces ("Dead Already" and "American Beauty/Paper Bag") from the soundtrack for the film American Beauty.
-It was eventually reworked with added vocals from Swati Nektar using the Jakatta alias, and released as "American Dream", delivering the biggest hit of Lee's career (UK #3).
-It was swiftly followed by two further top ten hits for Jakatta with "So Lonely" (featuring Monsoon) (UK #8) and the Seal collaboration "My Vision" (UK #6).
+It was eventually reworked with added vocals from Swati Nektar using the Jakatta alias, and released as "American Dream", delivering the biggest hit of Lee's career (UK No. 3).
+It was swiftly followed by two further top ten hits for Jakatta with "So Lonely" (featuring Monsoon) (UK No. 8) and the Seal collaboration "My Vision" (UK No. 6).
 The resulting Jakatta album also climbed to number 12 in the charts.
+The same year he delivered a stunning remix of Inner City's 'Good Love'.

-In 2001, Lee resurrected his Raven Maize alias for one of the Ibiza hits of the summer.
+In 2001, Lee resurrected his Raven Maize alias for one of the Ibiza summer hits: "The Real Life".
 Inspired by the Corporation of One original, Lee used both "Bohemian Rhapsody" and Simple Minds' "Theme from Great Cities", and the record reached number 12 (UK).

+It was in 2005 still under the alias Joey Negro, when he teamed up with Taka Boom again, he delivered one of his biggest mainstream hits to date "Make A Move On Me" (Vocal Club Mix) which reached No. 11 in UK, and was a dancefloor hit across the Greek and Balearic party islands.
+This really put him on the map with new fans in the funky house scene made popular by brands such as Hed Kandi.
+Due to popularity, it was signed to numerous record labels including Data, Z Records, Ministry of Sound, Oxyd and Vendetta.
+The track was previously unreleased under his alias Z-Factor in 2000.

 Lee's other project is as a music compiler.
 Beginning with the Republic compilations The Garage Sound of Deepest New York, he has since compiled over 20 albums, usually featuring rare disco, and club music.
 During the 1990s, he was behind the Jumpin series of compilations released by Harmless Records, which collected together influential and sampled disco tracks, while Disco Spectrum, which ran to three volumes on Barely Breaking Even, assembled disco songs that had never been reissued before.
 Lee, with longtime associate Sean P, was also responsible for the Disco Not Disco series on Strut Records that gathered together a collection of songs by artists such as Yoko Ono, Can and jazz trumpeter Don Cherry.
 Subsequent to these, he has continued to run various series on his own label Z Records, including Soul of Disco, Back Street Brit Funk, Italo House and Go Go Get Down, all focusing on forgotten areas of dance music history.